Mechanical-Electrical Technology Contacts

 - utilize freehand sketching and drafting skills for use in field applications.

-- demonstrate an understanding of different types, application and proper use of instruments to measure and record temperature, humidity, flow, light, sound, velocity, pressure, combustion emissions, air quality, voltage, level, force, and vibration.
+- demonstrate an understanding of the different types, applications, and proper use of instruments to measure and record temperature, humidity, flow, light, sound, velocity, pressure, combustion emissions, air quality, voltage, level, force, and vibration.

-- solve problems involving heat transfer, heating and cooling loads, air distribution, and psychometrics of air.
+- solve problems involving heat transfer, heating and cooling loads, air distribution, and psychrometrics of air.